CUCentralAdvancement/giving-site-user-guide/content_editor/vanity-urls.md

 To note, the values displayed are cached somewhat, so you won't see the most up-to-date values unless you clear the site's cache.

+### Expiring a VURL

+There is a paused cron job that will expire VURLs.
+It is paused because we don't have a good way to notify owners or a list of VURLs that should be expired.

+The disabled cron job can be re-enabled by going to: https://giving.cu.edu/admin/config/system/cron/settings and unchecking "cug_vanity_url_cron".
+However, the cron job code should be tested again before turning it back on.